 It is very often in piping to take branch connection in piping to distribute fluid flow in multiple directions towards multiple types of equipment.
 Designing and Installing a single line for each piece of equipment working with the same fluid is quite complicated.

-To Reduce material requirement, Design decency, and Simple piping network we used to take branch connection pipe to pipe.
+To Reduce material requirements, Design decency, and Simple piping network we used to take branch connection pipe to pipe.
 As per ASME B31.3 pipe to pipe branch connection chart required by the piping network is being designed for maximum optimization of the piping network.

 In this article “PIPING BRANCH CONNECTION” you will find brief knowledge about: